-You will need to see your surgeon again one week after surgery.
-At that time, the upper eyelid stitches and tape will be removed.
-You should apply the antibiotic for one more day after this.
+You will need to see your surgeon again 5-7 days after surgery.
+At that time, the upper eyelid stitches will be removed.
+You should apply the antibiotic for one more week after this.
 It is okay to shower at this time, but you must be very gentle and not rub your eyes.
-Gently wash your face with a mild soap, and pat the area dry.
+Gently wash your face with a mild soap and pat the area dry.